 A red cross appears at the selected location on the map.

 - The new event will be associated with the route (route name) from the LRS Network that the event location intersects.
-In cases where the input location intersection may have more than one route in the registered LRS Network (overlapping routes), a dialog box prompts you to choose which route you prefer the event to be associated with.
+In cases where the input location intersection may have more than one route in the registered LRS Network (overlapping routes), a widget prompts you to choose the route from the possible routes.

 - If you type the measure value, you can select the unit for that value using the drop-down arrow.
 The measure value will be converted into the LRS units before saving the newly added events.
 For example, the LRS is in miles and you have entered 528 feet as the measure value.
 The newly added events will have a measure value of 0.1 miles because 528 feet equals 0.1 miles.